4-Week Puppy School in Leichhardt $269 - Not Available atm But We Have a Class Near in Camperdown!

 2nd Class: Socialisation

 The second class is all about learning to read dogs’ body language.
 That way we can prevent behavioural issues in social situations.
 You will learn the importance of proper, positive, socialisation and how to do it right with other dogs, people, sounds, situations, environments, other animals and objects.
-We’ll also do sound training to desensitise and build a positive association with different sounds.
+We’ll also do sound training to desensitise and build a positive association with different sounds, positive handling and place training.

 3rd Class: Polite Manners